JKWalleiee/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/visualization.jpg "Visualization"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
-[image3]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"
+## Submission Files
+- Ipython notebook with code: [./Traffic_Sign_Classifier.ipynb](https://github.com/JKWalleiee/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

+- HTML output of the code: [./Traffic_Sign_Classifier.html](https://github.com/JKWalleiee/CarND-Traffic-Sign-Classifier-Project/blob/master//Traffic_Sign_Classifier.html)

+- A writeup report.
+This document.

+- /info_output: Images for this report.
+- /my_images: Five new images downloaded from the web.
+- /my_model: my CNN model.

 ## Rubric Points
 Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
-The code of my implementation can be found in the Jupyter notebook [My_P2](https://github.com/JKWalleiee/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).
+The code of my implementation can be found in the Jupyter notebook [Traffic_Sign_Classifier](https://github.com/JKWalleiee/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).
 From now on, whenever the notebook is referenced, the following notation will be used: in [No].

 ---
 ### Data Set Summary & Exploration